Mason Jar Fermenting Weights–A Comparison

 I saw a friend use a water-filled plastic baggy as a weight in her ferment.
 I was concerned.
 I mean, what if the baggy leaked?
 Or, worse yet, plastic from the baggy leached into her ferment?
 Sarah addresses this very topic in this post.
-For more fermenting weights comparison, keep reading.
+For more comparison of the best fermenting weights for mason jars, keep reading.

 Posted by Sarah

 All ferments require some type of weight at the top of the jar or crock.
 And, while you can substitute a weight when you are just starting, it is better to get a dedicated fermenting weight to remove all chance of floating, or contamination.

 The weight keeps your ferment below the level of the brine.
 This prevents mold, fungal, and yeast colonization and contamination on the surface of the acidic ferment.
 If necessary, a clean piece of plastic, a rock, or even a plate can be substituted for a non-reactive glass weight temporarily, if you are ill or traveling and don’t have your Fermentools with you.